About KCL Aspire

 What the Programme Consists of

 KCL Aspire will match 25 talented year 12 students with King’s students who are studying the degree that they are thinking of applying too.
-This will enable students to receive tailored advice on personal statements, application processes and making informed choices.
+This will enable students to receive tailored advice on personal statements and application processes.
 KCL Aspire mentors will be required to contact they mentees at least two times a month so the mentee can receive all the support they need.
-All mentors will be DBS-checked and has received safeguarding training by the widening participation team at King’s College.
+All mentors will be DBS-checked and will have received safeguarding training that is provided by the widening participation team at King’s College.

 Career Exploration Sessions

 The students will gain insight into future careers that they aspire to by having mini open days at top firms in a wide range of industries.
 Students will be able to network with people in top positions and understand the journey to creating a successful career.

 Soft Skills Sessions

 The students will be able to practice and develop their soft skills through a number of online workshops.
 These skills include: networking skills, presentation skills, teamwork skills and many more.